 Since the issuing of Presidential Decree No. 44 Year 2016, foreign investors can now open e-commerce business with 100 percent of full ownership for foreigners.
 This condition opens an opportunity for e-commerce business to fully expand in Indonesia.

-In this article, we will show you in depth about establishing e-commerce business in Indonesia.
+In this article, we will show you in depth about establishing or opening e-commerce business in Indonesia.
 Since there are a lot of things to comply, you need to pay attention to every detail to welcome this opportunity (read: how to establish a company in Indonesia).

 All online companies, which focus on marketplaces, websites for daily deals, websites for price- grabber or price finder, online services, and websites for listing.